 VMW_PSP_FIXED_APpolicy was introduced in ESXi/ESX 4.1.
 It works for both Active/Active and Active/Passive storage arrays that support Asymmetric Logical Unit Access (ALUA).
 This policy queries the storage array for the preferred path based on the array's preference.
 If no preferred path is specified by the user, the storage array selects the preferred path based on specific criteria.

-VMW_PSP_FIXED_APpolicy has been removed from ESXi 5.0.
+VMW_PSP_FIXED_APpolicy is removed from ESXi 5.x.
 For ALUA arrays in ESXi 5.0, the